Kitchen Countertop Cost

 e.
 Stone Sealing

 Not all granite colors require sealing.
-Granites such as Black Galaxy, Absolute Black, and Ubatuba are highly dense that even sealer won't penetrate their surface.
-Applying a stone sealer only dulls their shine.
+Granites such as Black Galaxy, Absolute Black, and Ubatuba are highly dense that even stone sealers won’t penetrate their surface.
+As such, applying it only dulls their shine.

 f.
 The Complexity of the Installation